JuliaKotowska/JKotowska_Portfolio/README.md

 + A final prediction of survivals using the best model

 ## Code and resources used
-**R version** 4.1.1
+**R version** 4.1.1;
-Packages: dplyr, e1071, ggplot2, InformationValue, tidymodels, parsnip, rpart.plot, rsample, yardstick, tune, dials, xgboost, ranger
+packages: dplyr, e1071, ggplot2, InformationValue, tidymodels, parsnip, rpart.plot, rsample, yardstick, tune, dials, xgboost, ranger